dustinpfister/blog_posts/_posts/nodejs-acorn.md

 layout: post
 categories: node.js
 id: 139
-updated: 2018-01-31 14:22:50
+updated: 2021-03-15 16:36:09
-version: 1.0
+version: 1.1
 ---

-For some projects it might be required to parse javaScript, often doing so might be a task that is done my a javaScript engine, but sometimes on might want to parse javaScript with javaScript.
-A popular and well know project for doing just that is [acorn](https://www.npmjs.com/package/acorn).
+For some projects it might be required to parse javaScript, often doing so might be a task that is done my a javaScript engine, but sometimes I might want to parse javaScript with javaScript.
+A popular and well know project for doing just that is [acorn](https://www.npmjs.com/package/acorn) which is one of many user space nodejs project that can be used for this sort of thing.

 <!-- more -->